YCChenVictor/blog-frontend/_posts/music/Guitar/one_string.md

 # one_string

+note: stucked because I do not have money to buy tools -> make money first

 ## Introduction

 This article records how to practice guitar in only one string and the theory behind it.

 ## Why

+To fully understand the feeling of each string.

 ## How

+1. construct the chords progression with modal vamps; for example, III -> VI -> II -> V -> I progression of D dorian (Dm, Em, F, G, Am, Bdim, C) would be Fmaj7 -> Bdim -> Em7 -> Am7 -> Dm9 and it sounds like (I need tools to records the sound)

+I need tools to records the sound (stuck)

+skip (going to fill it)

+2. use the constructed foundation and write melody on it

 ## What